rnewt6926/Ingram/hackathon_runsheet.md

         Ransom \
         Wait - Pass to Wier \

+“The cyberthreat landscape has changed.
+Web attacks that were once separate and distinct have come together in a continuous and integrated cycle of cybercrime.
+One kind of attack fuels another, propagating and prolonging an attack lifecycle that hits consumers everywhere along their digital journey — and web apps are a prime target.”

 Wier: \
     Need to hire someone \
     Open Word - Recent Docs - Narrative \